 Specify a name for the new workspace.
-The name must begin with a non-digit other than dot (.), and must not include either a slash (/) or a backslash (\). mkws adds the suffix <principal-name> to the name you specify (if you don't include the suffix yourself).
+The name may begin with a digit (provided there is at least one non-digit in the name), must not begin with a dot (.), must not include either a slash (/) or a backslash (\) and must not be a name of digits only. mkws adds the suffix \<pri>principal-name> to the name you specify (if you don't include the suffix yourself).

--k <kind>
+-k < kind>